nanoporetech/dorado-docs/docs/index.md

 !!! tip inline end

-    To view the `my.log` info in real-time while it's being written by dorado try:
+    To view the `my.log` info in real-time while it is being written by Dorado try:

     ```bash
     tail -f dorado.log